Partners in Caring

-Partners in Caring support groups provide a space for participants to support one another with information and encouragement in a safe, respectful and confidential space.
+Partners in Caring support groups provide a space for participants to support one another with information and encouragement in a safe, respectful, and confidential space.
 People living with HIV who participate in support groups often take better care of themselves and are less likely to report feeling isolated or depressed.
 As a result, participants live longer, healthier lives.

 Partners in Caring has sponsored a long-running support group for women living with HIV.
-The monthly meetings are held in Jacksonville, NC and are open to women who are positive throughout Region 7.
-In the past this group has done body mapping and presented their experience with HIV to our Region Seven Network of Care and Prevention meeting.
+The monthly meetings are held in Jacksonville, NC, and are open to women who are positive throughout Region 7.
+In the past, this group has done body mapping and presented their experience with HIV to our Region Seven Network of Care and Prevention meeting.

 If you have questions or need more information regarding our Women’s Support Group in Jacksonville and surrounding areas, please contact Cressie Stokes at 910-662-9354.

-Individuals who complete the five-core skill sessions of the CLEAR Intervention are invited to continue that accountability in a group setting through our newly formed CLEAR Support Group.
-The group’s discussion and activities are driven by the group’s requests and often times speakers are brought in and an evening meal provided.
-Meetings are open by invitation but there is no commitment required.
+Individuals who complete the five core skill sessions of the CLEAR intervention are invited to continue that accountability in a group setting through our newly formed CLEAR Support Group.
+The group’s discussion and activities are driven by the group’s requests and oftentimes speakers are brought in and an evening meal provided.
+Meetings are open by invitation, but there is no commitment required.

-If you have questions or need more information regarding the Support Group for CLEAR Graduates in Wilmington and the surrounding areas, please call Christine Lloyd at 910-662-9354.
+If you have questions or need more information regarding the Support Group for CLEAR graduates in Wilmington and the surrounding areas, please call Christine Lloyd at 910-662-9354.

 Partners in Caring was founded to reduce the isolation experienced by people living with HIV/AIDS and their families, and to bridge the gap between patients, families, churches, and communities.
 To this day, we maintain this original commitment.
 Trained clinical chaplains are available to the patients and staff of the Infectious Diseases Clinic and Duke University Medical Center and to the clients of the Southeastern Regional network of Care.
-All Partners in Caring chaplains are experienced in providing confidential, non-judgmental, and sensitive care to people living with HIV/AIDS.
+All Partners in Caring chaplains are experienced in providing confidential, nonjudgmental, and sensitive care to people living with HIV/AIDS.

 HIV Medication Assistance Program (HMAP)

 The North Carolina HIV Medication Assistance Program (NC HMAP) is the government funded ADAP for the state of North Carolina.
-NC HMAP is funded jointly by state and federal dollars and is designed to provide financial assistance to low-income state residents for the purchase of medications specifically used to combat HIV and the opportunistic infections which are specific to AIDS.
+NC HMAP is funded jointly by state and federal dollars and is designed to provide financial assistance to low-income state residents for the purchase of medications specifically used to combat HIV and the opportunistic infections that are specific to AIDS.
 Guidelines for participation in the program include a diagnosis of HIV infection.
-Clients with no insurance are signed up for HMAP which will provide HIV medications as well as some other medications for free for six months at a time.
+Clients with no insurance are signed up for HMAP, which will provide HIV medications as well as some other medications for free for six months at a time.
 Every six months each client must renew their HMAP application to continue receiving the medications without interruption.
-Proof of income, residency and labs are requirements to be eligible for HMAP.
-The income limit is below 300% federal poverty level for entire household.
+Proof of income, residency, and labs are requirements to be eligible for HMAP.
+The income limit is below 300% federal poverty level for the entire household.

 If you have questions regarding HMAP in Wilmington and the surrounding areas, please call LeRon Montgomery at 910-662-9354.

-For Non-HIV medications that are not covered by HMAP, PIC is able to assist clients in purchasing medications on a limited basis as well as assist with copays if the client has insurance.
+For Non-HIV medications that are not covered by HMAP, PIC is able to assist clients in purchasing medications on a limited basis as well as to assist with copays if the client has insurance.